 Presenteeism affects productivity.
 Employees don't work as efficiently.
 Presenteeism can cost more than £4000 per employee per year.
 What's worse is that presenteeism is difficult to track.
 Unlike absenteeism, which is characterised by a physical absence, presenteeism is harder to spot.
 Poor mental health is often easier to hide than a physical ailment.
 Workers may feel uncomfortable confronting poor managers about untenable workloads.
-If difficulties at home or chronic health issues aren't discussed and shared with management, then employers may have no idea how or why productivity is dropping.
+If difficulties at home or chronic health issues aren't discussed and shared with management, employers may have no idea how or why productivity is dropping.
 When these types of situations go unchecked, it can lead to employees leaving the business, facing disciplinary action, or getting signed off work long-term.

 What Causes It?

 Croner.com lists several common reasons for presenteeism in the workplace.
-You may recognise a few in your own organisation.
+You may recognise a few in your organisation.

 - Employees want to save on sick days or holiday allowances.

 - For a sense of job security.

 - Out of loyalty to the job or co-workers.